Chapter 14

 "[9] Our Father in heaven, hallowed be your name, [10] your kingdom come, your will be done on earth as it is in heaven.
 [11] Give us today our daily bread.
 [12] Forgive us our debts, as we also have forgiven our debtors."

-Continuing in Jesus' instruction about prayer, we find that He also teaches us that we should,
+Continuing in Jesus' instruction we now find we are,

-Our second example of why we should pray and ask God to not lead us into temptation comes from the New Testament.
-In this case, just prior to His arrest and crucifixion, Jesus prepared Simon, that is Peter, for the trial that he (Simon) was about to go through.
+Just prior to Jesus’ arrest and crucifixion, Jesus prepared Simon, who is Peter, for the trial that he (Simon) was about to go through.
 This conversation is recorded in,

 Luke 22:31-32